Improve Your Study Strategies

 - Assess: Check yourself and ask "Am I using effective study methods?" and "Do I know the material well enough to teach others?"

 Study Sessions: Not sure where to get started or what is the best way to study?
 Try the following tips for a short, intense study session (ISS).
-Research has shown that shorter sessions and spaced repetition over a period of time is MUCH more effective that a cram session the night before!
+Research has shown that shorter sessions and spaced repetition over a period of time is much more effective than a cram session the night before!
 The key is to have a goal or purpose for your study time and to be sure your study environment is FREE FROM ALL DISTRACTIONS (yes, that includes your phone!)

 - Set Goal 1-2 min.